 Eating 80/20 Paleo means that you eat Paleo 80% of the time and not paleo 20% of the time.
-This doesn’t mean that 20% of the time, you can eat a box of oreos, it just gives you a little bit of a break.
+This doesn’t mean that 20% of the time, you eat a box of oreos, but it just gives you a little bit of a break.
 Eating a certain way or a new way 100% of the time can be difficult and/or overwhelming.
 When you go from eating a standard American Diet, you may have foods that you really don’t want to give up, such as ice cream.
 Although there are ice creams that are non-dairy, I haven’t been able to find one that doesn’t contain sugar (unless you make it yourself) so maybe on some nights, you have some ice cream for dessert and then get on track with Paleo the next day.
 A lot of people also use the 80/20 Rule because they go out to eat a lot.
-Basically, it justs takes some of the stress off of “being 100% Paleo” and can be awesome for people who are just starting to eat paleo, people who have a history of restrictive eating or eating disorders, or anyone who just wants to indulge in some sweets some of the time!
+Basically, it just takes some of the stress off of “being 100% Paleo” and can be awesome for people who are just starting to eat paleo, people who have a history of restrictive eating or eating disorders, or anyone who just wants to indulge in some sweets some of the time!
 You don’t even have to call it an 80/20 rule, just know that just because you eat paleo, doesn’t mean you are committing to something for the rest of your life.
 Nothing is permanent and in my opinion, eating Paleo 100% of the time is not a sustainable option.

 Meal Prep & Snacks On The Go

 This is probably the number one most important thing to do when you’re adopting a Paleo lifestyle.
 Learn which ingredients are Paleo, and look for non-Paleo ingredients on the back of every damn package.
 One thing to be extra careful about is nut butters.
 That almond butter that you love might have sugar in it and you didn’t even know.
 It can get super confusing because sometimes one brand will make a bunch of paleo products and then one product has sugar and you didn’t check the back.
 You would be very surprised at how many products contain necessary additives and sugar.
 Also, a LOT of products contain canola oil, even the Whole Foods hot bar.
 Even a package of frozen veggies at Trader Joe’s had “sugar” as one of the ingredients.
-You can never be too careful.
+It’s always best to double check.
 Also, a lot of packages that say “Paleo Friendly” or “Paleo Inspired” are not actually completely Paleo and will contain agave or brown rice syrup.
 I would say assume all products are NOT Paleo until you actually physically read the back of the package.